Quantisation of derived Poisson structures: Involutively filtered deformations of Poisson algebras

 \subsection{Almost commutative Poisson algebras}

 We now consider non-unital $P_k$-algebras (i.e. $(k-1)$-shifted Poisson algebras); these are non-unital CDGAs equipped with a Lie bracket of chain degree $k-1$ acting as a biderivation.
-They are governed by an operad $P_k$ which can be written as $\Com \circ (s^{1-k}\Lie)$ via a distributive law (cf. \cite[\S 8.6]{lodayvalletteoperads}), for the operads $\Com,\Lie$ governing non-unital commutative algebras and Lie algebras, where $(s\cP)(n):= \cP(n)_{[n-1]}$.
+They are governed by an operad $P_k$ which can be written as $\Com \circ (s^{1-k}\Lie)$ via a distributive law (cf. \cite[\S 8.6]{lodayvalletteoperads}), for the operads $\Com,\Lie$ governing non-unital commutative algebras and Lie algebras, where the shift $s\cP$ of a dg operad $\cP$ is given by $(s\cP)(n):= \cP(n)_{[n-1]}$.